jd6-37/ncaa06-auto-uni-textures/src/README.txt

 num89helmet.png†
 num07ss.png†
 num89ss.png†
+glove.png^
+glove-second.png^^

 * optional, these can be transparented by the tool

 † optional, and if no source texture is provided, the script can use the main jersey numbers for the helmet and/or sleeve/shoulders (this is usually what you want)

+^ optional, will be skipped if not provided

+^^ required only when config setting "second_glove" is "yes".
+Use the same glove as glove.png, just duplicate the file and rename it to glove-second.png.
+More instructions below.

 ##----------- INSTRUCTIONS (For Auto Dumps Image Matching): ----------